 This type of bankruptcy is ideal for people who have fallen behind on either mortgage or automobile payments and are unable to “become current” on the past payments due.
 A Chapter 13 bankruptcy is a consolidation of debts into one repayment plan and allows the debtor to reorganize the debts and pay some or all of the unsecured debt without any further interest accumulating.
 It most often allows the debtor to keep their house or car and pay off their mortgage or car loan in smaller increments.

 In a Chapter 13 bankruptcy, the debtor proposes a full or partial repayment plan which is administered by the bankruptcy court.
-The debtor makes monthly payments in accordance to the plan to the trustee's office and the trustee makes payments to the creditors.
-The repayment period may be from 3-5 years, depending on the debtor's disposable income.
+The debtor makes monthly payments in accordance with the plan to the trustee’s office, and the trustee makes payments to the creditors.
+The repayment period may be from three to five years, depending on the debtor’s disposable income.

 - Once a Chapter 13 bankruptcy is filed, there will be a mandatory court hearing scheduled approximately four to six weeks later.

 - At this proceeding, the trustee will ask the debtor a series of questions and go over the terms of the proposed plan.

 - The proceeding usually only takes a few minutes and the debtor’s attorney will also be present.